-After a tour of duty in the Army, Jim began his career as a freelance magazine photographer and writer, and traveled the world extensively photographing and writing for numerous U.S. and European publications.
+He began his career as a freelance magazine photographer and writer and traveled the world extensively, photographing and writing for numerous U.S. and European publications.

 If you read Never Stop Traveling with any regularity you know Jim is in the company of some very talented writers who also never stop traveling….